Sustainable Periods . . . they exist!

 What’s the thing you love most about your THINX?

 They come in all shapes and sizes and you feel comfortable with them no matter where you go, what you do, or what you wear.
 You can go out in a dress, and you feel comfortable.
-You can put on your gym clothes and go for a workout, and you feel comfortable.
-You can run around on the beach and feel just as comfortable as if you were wearing anything else—there’s no leaking and no discomfort in any way.
+You can go for a workout, and you feel comfortable.
+You can run around on the beach, and feel just as comfortable as if you were wearing anything else—there’s no leaking and no discomfort in any way.
 It’s just like wearing undies.
 In fact, its almost like you’re not on your period!

 Have questions or comments about transitioning to a sustainable period?
 Drop me a line in the comment box.